gatsbyjs/gatsby/docs/docs/recipes.md

 You don't have to use the GraphQL data layer to include data in pages, [though there are reasons why you should consider GraphQL](/docs/why-gatsby-uses-graphql/).
 You can use the node `createPages` API to pull unstructured data directly into Gatsby sites rather than through GraphQL and source plugins.

-In this recipe, you'll create dynamic pages from data fetched from the [PokéAPI’s REST endpoints](https://www.pokeapi.co/).
+In this recipe, you'll create dynamic pages from data fetched from the [PokéAPI's REST endpoints](https://www.pokeapi.co/).
 The [full example](https://github.com/jlengstorf/gatsby-with-unstructured-data/) can be found on GitHub.

 #### Prerequisites